wangziqi2013/wangziqi2013.github.io/_posts/2021-08-21-fast-allocation-and-dealloaction.markdown

 it still requires individual objects to be deallocated, which is not only unnecessary in certain cases, but also prone to memory leaks, if the programmers forget to free some of the allocated objects.

-To further optimizes quick-fit, the paper observes that in many scenarios, the lifetime of objects are often nested, and objects allocated at different points are deallocated together.
+To further optimize quick-fit, the paper observes that in many scenarios, the lifetime of objects are often clustered, and objects allocated at different points are deallocated together.
 For example, in a window system, all control objects will be deallocated when the window is destroyed; In a compiler implementation, all objects allocated for a scope will be deallocated at the end of a scope.
+This can be leveraged by having multiple stack allocators, and dispatch object allocation requests to one of the stack allocators based on the object's lifetime, i.e., objects with the same deallocation point are allocated from the same stack allocator, and destroyed in batches.
+This has two obvious advantages.
+First, stack allocators are as efficient as quick-first free lists, if not more efficient.
+Second, stack allocators support constant time deallocation of all objects on the stack by just resetting the allocation pointer.
+This is a great advantage over quick-fit, which has linear-time deallocation.